appcelerator-archive/ti.millennialmedia/documentation/view.md

 app while they are displayed.
 It is very important that you listen for "fail" and "modalWasDismissed" to remove the ad from the window after the user is done with it.

+Also note that "launch" ads may not display immediately.
+If the server responds with a cached ad that the client does not have yet, it will download it so it can be used for launch ads in the future.
+The result is you may not see ads the first couple of times the app is launched, but they will show up more regularly as the user uses the app.

 ### autoRefresh [bool, defaults to true]
 Whether or not the ad should auto refresh.
 Use the "refreshDuration" property to control how often this happens.